Welcome to the School of Criminal Justice webpage

 - Certified police officers who still patrol the streets of Michigan

 Not only does the faculty have a vast amount of professional experience, but they focus/concentrate on problem-based teaching and learning.
 Additionally, the faculty are actively involved in research dedicated to multiple topics including police ethics, date-rape, job satisfaction, and private security.

 Our classes are small, 25-30 students, allowing faculty to focus on the student and provide for student needs.
 All classrooms are “smart classrooms” that utilize the most contemporary technology.
 Faculty use online techniques as well as webpages to enhance teaching strategies.

 The program provides three options:

-- The generalist track allows for in-depth exposure to many segments of the criminal justice profession.
-Graduates in this option seek positions in federal service (i.e. Federal Bureau of Investigation, Homeland Security, U. S. Marshalls, Customs, and Border Patrol), attend law school or pursue other positions in the criminal justice career field.
+- The generalist track allows for in-depth exposure to many segments of the criminal justice profession Graduates in this option seek positions in federal service (i.e. Federal Bureau of Investigation, Homeland Security, U. S. Marshals, Customs, and Border Patrol), attend law school or pursue other positions in the criminal justice career field.

 Our legacy reaches far in all facets of the criminal justice profession.
 We have former lawyers from our program, supervisors and administrators in the Probation & Parole field and law enforcement officers in state, local and federal agencies.
 Chiefs of Police, command officers and even the recently retired Deputy Director of the Federal Bureau of Investigation (FBI) are former Ferris graduates.
 There is hardly a police agency in the State of Michigan that does not have a Ferris alum within their ranks.